Graphiques-Digitale/SSSEO/README.md

 <body...etc...
 ```

-*ReconMetadata()* should immediately follow the opening head tag, especially if you are using *Charset* or *Basehref*.
+*ReconMetadata()* should immediately follow the opening head tag, especially if you are using *Charset*.

-Don't forget to forget to remove all references in your templates to whichever tags you use.
+Don't forget to forget to remove all references in your templates to all tags which are enabled.

 And remember to bash the cache and debug the output to be sure!